Radu Paisie: Origins

 Radu Paisie's election to the throne was made possible by a collapse of public order and the fading out of the ruling dynasty, the House of Basarab.
 Wallachia's elective custom had always allowed sons born outside wedlock to contest the throne, creating the background for massacres among pretenders; in the 1500s, this strife was doubled by civil wars between factions of the boyar nobility.
 These backed individual pretenders in exchange for domination of the country's affairs.
 The conflicts were tolerated by the Ottoman Empire, which exercised suzerainty over Wallachia and neighboring Moldavia (the Danubian Principalities), throughout the Medieval era.
 The fall of Hungary in 1526 left both countries entirely controlled by the Sublime Porte.

 Little is known about Radu Paisie's origins and early life, although it is often assumed that he was baptized as "Petru" and had a strong connection with Argeș County, in Muntenia.
 According to some reports, he was married to a Lady Stana.
 It is also known that he had a sister, Cârstina.
 A document issued by Michael the Brave implies that Paisie was a fishmonger, calling him Radu vodă Măjescul—"Radu Voivode of the Maja", from an obsolete measure of weight for fish.
 One more trusted account is that he was born into boyardom, and that, following his wife's death, he had taken orders at Argeș Monastery.
 Scholar Valentin Gheonea proposes that Petru was forced into monastic seclusion by Prince Vlad Vintilă de la Slatina, after an early attempt to seize the throne.
 Written tradition maintains that, while at Argeș, he was known as Hegumen Paisie.
 Church historian Ioan I. Rămureanu additionally notes that Petru was a monk at the same time as Varlaam, who served as Wallachian Metropolitan from at least 1536, and Anania, who succeeded Varlaam in 1544.
+Among the modern historians, Nicolae Iorga proposes that Paisie's monastic career may have begun earlier.
+He notes that one Paisie, who may be the same as the future Prince, was sent in 1522 on a church mission to the city of Corona, in Jagiellonian-ruled Transylvania.